 The tax rate is calculated by dividing the budgeted operating expenditures by the total assessed value.

 When you are comparing Georgina to other municipalities in the Region, it is important to remember two things that affect our tax rate.
 The cost of things such as gas, repairs, equipment and vehicles to provide services is similar across the Region.
 There is a large difference in the current market value of properties in Georgina compared to the rest of York Region.
 This is the main reason for the difference in the tax rate.

-If you have any questions about comparable tax levels or rates in Georgina, please contact the Manager of Taxation and Revenue by email at firstname.lastname@example.org or by telephone at 905-476-4301 ext.
-2210.
+If you have any questions about comparable tax levels or rates in Georgina, please contact the Tax and Revenue Division by email at firstname.lastname@example.org.

 Direct any questions about the calculation of assessment values to MPAC (Municipal Property Assessment Corporation).